-All academy leaders, when faced with a report of child-on-child abuse, sexual violence and/or sexual harassment will give immediate consideration as to how best to support and protect the victim and the alleged perpetrator through in-academy provision whilst simultaneously engaging and working with external agencies.
+All academy leaders, when faced with a report of child-on-child abuse, sexual violence and/or sexual harassment will give immediate consideration as to how best to support and protect the victim and the alleged perpetrator through inacademy provision whilst simultaneously engaging and working with external agencies.
+Particular attention will be paid to the wishes and feelings of the victim.